- Clarissa Upchurch

 Many works have been written for radio, and he has appeared as critic and cultural broadcaster on various programmes.
 He is also the author of sixteen plays, musicals, opera libretti and oratorios, including Air Kissing, written with composer Jane Wells, which was premiered in 2003, and most recently Shuck, Hick, Tiffey: Three Norfolk Libretti (2008).

 George Szirtes became a Fellow of the Royal Society of Literature in 1982 and has since won many awards for his work.
 He lives in Norfolk where he teaches Creative Writing at the Norwich School of Art and Design and the University of East Anglia.
-His New and Collected Poems was published in 2008, and his latest book of poetry is The Burning of the Books and other poems (2009), shortlisted for the 2009 T. S. Eliot Prize.
+His New and Collected Poems was published in 2008, and his recent poetry collections include The Burning of the Books and other poems (2009) and Bad Machine (2013), both shortlisted for the T. S. Eliot Prize.

 George Szirtes is unusual in British poetry.